AndyObtiva/abstract_feature_branch/README.md

 single-line logic:
 >     feature_branch(:feature1) { # perform logic }

+Note that feature_branch returns nil and does not execute the block if the feature is disabled or non-existent.

 - Declaratively feature branch two paths of logic, one that runs when feature1 is enabled and one that runs when it is disabled:

 >     feature_branch :feature1,